Explorer-art/vm-i8086/README.md

 # VM i8086

-VM i8086 is virtual machine based on as Intel 8086 processor.
+VM i8086 is virtual machine based on an Intel 8086 processor.
 It is written on C programming language.

 ###  Build
 ```
-gcc vm.c -o vm
+make
 ```

 ### Usage